stadtnavi/digitransit-ansible/Readme.md

 - `make staging`: connects to the staging host and applies the playbook there

-In order for this commands to work, you also need to place the ansible vault password file onto you file system.
+In order for this commands to work, you also need to place the ansible vault password file onto your file system.
 Please get in touch with @leonardehrenfried to get it.

-#### Host requirements
+#### Digitransit target host requirements

-This playbook has been tested with a Debian Buster (10) host only.
+This playbook has been tested with a Debian Buster (10) target only.

-In order to execute the ansible playbook you need a user on the host and `sudo` must be installed (which is not the case when using the Debian minimal base image).
+In order to execute the ansible playbook you need a user on the target host and `sudo` must be installed (which is not the case when using the Debian minimal base image).
 You also must enable [passwordless sudo](https://serverfault.com/questions/160581/how-to-setup-passwordless-sudo-on-linux)